keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 {{< embed path="/metrics-operator/config/samples/metrics_v1alpha3_analysisdefinition.yaml" >}}

-This simple definition contains a single objective, response-time-p95.
-For this objective there are both a failure and warning criteria:
+This simple definition contains a single objective, `response-time-p95`.
+For this objective, there are both failure and warning criteria:

 * objective will fail if the percentile 95 is less than 600